CMU-313/CMU-313.github.io/docs/recitations/reci3-deployment.md

 1. Fork this repo: [https://github.com/CMU-313/basic-web-app](https://github.com/CMU-313/basic-web-app).

 2. Follow the instructions in the readme to run and test the development server locally.

+3. Once you have it running locally visit [http://localhost:3000](http://localhost:3000) and try different queries like "Who was Shakespeare?" and "What is your Andrew ID?"

+4. Also visit [http://localhost:3000/api?q=shakespeare](http://localhost:3000/api?q=shakespeare) - this is the API endpoint that our game server will use at next week's lecture.

 ## Task 1: Continuous Deployment